webcreate/infinite-ajax-scroll/doc/options.md

     <dd>10</dd>
 </dl>

-On default IAS starts loading new items when you scroll to the latest `.item` element.
+On default IAS starts loading new items when you scroll to the last `.item` element.
 The `negativeMargin` will be added to the items' offset, giving you the ability to load new items earlier (please note that the margin is always transformed to a negative integer).

 For example:

 Setting a `negativeMargin` of 250 means that IAS will start loading 250 pixel before the last item has scrolled into view.

+Note: user experience can degrade if new pages are loaded too quickly without visual feedback (also see [delay](options.html#delay)).
+Use with caution.